 Progressive Blackjack with Side Bets by Playtech

-Playtech’s take on progressive blackjack allows you to play anywhere between one and five hands per round.
-A single-hand version of the game is also available at some Playtech-powered casinos.
-Similarly to Microgaming’s version, you must play the jackpot side bet to even stand a chance of collecting the progressive prize.
+Playtech’s version of progressive blackjack lets you play between one and five hands per round, and a single-hand variant is also available at some Playtech casinos.
+As with Microgaming’s game, you must place the $1 jackpot side bet for a chance to win the progressive prize.

 - Two aces of the same suit pay 100 to 1.